criteo/command-launcher/doc/AUTO_COMPLETE.md

 ```
 [long ]\t [short ]\t [description] \t [type] \t [default value]
 ```
-Currently only "bool" and "string" type are supported
+Currently only "bool" and "string" types are supported

 or